viljoviitanen/setup-simple-openvpn/README.md

 Changes from Original
 =====================

-- Default port is now TCP 110.

-- Also modified for use with OpenVZ VPSes, since they use venet0 instead of eth0.
+- Modified for use with OpenVZ VPSes, since they use venet0 instead of eth0.

 - Added two versions of the script, one for protocol venet0 specific (openvz-setup.sh), and eth0 (normal-setup.sh).